 Jazz dance is a classification shared by a broad range of dance styles, from African American vernacular dance to modern jazz dance with roots in Caribbean traditional dance.
 You'll find all of this in our Jazz class, from Gus Giordano to Hip Hop and everything in between.

-Tapdance is a form of dance characterized by using the sounds of tap shoes striking the floor as a form of percussion.
-At DBS, we teach a combination of Al Gilbert technique with a touch of Lea Darwin and a little stomp.
+Tap dance is a style of dance characterized by using the sounds of tap shoes striking the floor as a form of percussion.
+At Dance By Sheila, we teach a combination of Al Gilbert technique and Lea Darwin technique, with a touch of stomp.

 Classical ballet is a traditional, formal style of ballet that adheres to classical ballet technique.
 Our teachers teach a combination of the Russian and Cecchetti methods.

-Split Class is for the little ones ages 3 to 6.
-This class teaching 30 min of Tap and 30 min of Ballet in an effort to keep the children moving while teaching the basics needed to handle the hour class instruction.
+Split Class is for children between the ages of 3 and 6.
+This class combines 30 minutes of Tap and 30 minutes of Ballet in an effort to keep the little ones moving while also teaching them the basics needed to handle the hour class instruction.

-Partner Class teaches lifts, turns and skills necessary to successfully dance with a partner.
+Partner Class teaches lifts, turns and other skills necessary to successfully dance with a partner.